lumaa-dev/lumaa-dev/README.md

   <h3>A new direction.</h3>
 </div></center>

-I have a website in 🇺🇸 English with various informations: [lumaa.fr](https://lumaa.fr/)
+I have a website in 🇺🇸 English with various links: [lumaa.fr](https://lumaa.fr/)

 ## Who am I?
 I am Lumaa, just a young independent French developer making random things.
 I also do [YouTube videos](https://youtube.com/@lumaa_dev) and [Twitch streams](https://twitch.tv/lumaa_dev) both in French, *for fun*.
 But I also have a YouTube channel made for [professinal stuff](https://youtube.com/@Lumaa_PRO).